WillDev12/MLA-Helper/readme.md

 MLA Helper is an open source program with the intentions of creating the best MLA experience possible.

+# Installation
+Here are the installation steps
+'''
+1. Go to [here](https://github.com/WillDev12/MLA-Helper/blob/main/script.gs) and copy the code
+2. Open the Google Dock of your choice and under the top menu select Extensions\Apps Script
+3. When the new tab opens, delete the premade text and paste the code.
+4. Go back to the dock, click refresh, and enjoy!
+'''

 # What it does

 Here is a breif list of things that MLA Helper can do: